vishneak/Zabbix-Monthly-Bandwith/README.md

 Configuration->Templates->Template OS Linux->Graphs->Create graph
 https://ibb.co/hEG6Xw

-7) After these settings were saved, go to Monitoring->Graphs and select Montlhy bandwith graph for the host that has this Item saved https://ibb.co/jGGUkG
+7) After these settings were saved, go to Monitoring->Graphs and select Montlhy bandwidth graph for the host that has this Item saved https://ibb.co/jGGUkG

 # Final note: